tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Reservation Form (app/views/openoffice/reservation_form.php):
 Replaced datetime-local inputs with a date input and a 1-hour time slot select dropdown.
-Previous JS for 30-min interval enforcement on datetime-local became inapplicable and was removed in favor of the new slot selection method.

 Key Changes & Fixes:
 Changed UI for time selection to predefined 1-hour slots.